OM PADMA SHANTI

 INTERESTED IN LEARNING MEDITATION??

 Meditation is a wonderful tool to help deal with the stresses of life as well as creating a positive mindset, cultivating an experience of the present moment and leading to opening up to the spiritual side of life.
 It is an invaluable life tool that will serve you throughout every phase and stage of your life adding a new dimension and appreciation of the simple art of being!
-Check out the meditation program page on this website for more information.
-Book in early for the next course to be run in October, to avoid disappointment as class number is strictly limited to just 9 people.
-Enrollments for the current course for this term are now closed
+Check out the meditation program page on this website early in August for more information on the next course.
+The next course will run for 6 weeks, 17 October to 21 November, Wednesday evenings, 7:00 pm-9:00 pm.
+Book in early to avoid disappointment, as class number is strictly limited to just 9 people.
+Enrolments for the course are now open.

 Corporate Yoga in the Parramatta Area:

 Do you have a facility or access to one on your premises that is suitable for holding early morning or lunchtime Yoga or Meditation classes for your staff Health and Well-being program?
 If so, you may be interested in having an experienced yoga and meditation teacher come and run yoga and meditation programs for your staff that provide valuable time out and an opportunity to learn new skills that will help them become healthier, more relaxed, balanced people and more resilient, effective and productive employees.